fox-it/dissect-docs/docs/source/supported-targets.rst

    For a deeper dive into how loaders work, see :doc:`loaders </advanced/loaders>`.

-In most cases, the appropriate loader is selected automatically based on the the file it encounters.
+In most cases, Dissect selects the appropriate loader automatically based on the file you target.
-This can be based on the file extension, a directory structure inside the file or a specific configuration inside the file.
+This can be based on the file extension, a specific directory structure inside the file (e.g. inside a zip file) or a specific configuration inside the file.
-However, a loader can be selected manually using ``-L <loader type>`` flag or with URI-style notation ``<loader type>://``.
+However, there is an option to select a loader manually using ``-L <loader type>`` flag or with URI-style notation ``<loader type>://``.

 .. code-block:: bash